-For the 2020 WLI, attendance at our in-person trainings is mandatory.
-There will be a two-day training in Alexandria, Va., May 7-8, 2020, with optional half-day tasks May 6.
+For the 2021 WLI, attendance at our in-person trainings is mandatory*.
+There will be a two-day training in Alexandria, Va., June 29-30, 2021, with optional half-day tasks June 28th.
 We will also have a one-day workshop at WEFTEC on Sunday, Oct.
-4 in New Orleans.
+17 in Chicago.
 Exceptions will be made on a case by case basis.
-If you aren’t sure your company will support your travel costs, please apply for a scholarship.
+If your company cannot support the tuition/travel costs, there is an option to be considered for a scholarship in the application process.

 The application will be reviewed based on your answer to the following five questions and reference letter.

 - To assist the Selection Committee, please provide a 1-page Letter of Reference from an individual (family members and relatives are excluded) that has direct experience with your leadership qualities, characteristics, and capabilities.
 At a minimum, this letter should include at least two reasons why you should be accepted into this program.
-Note: The file should be uploaded as a *.pdf or Word file and named: LAST_FIRST-RefLetter.
+Note: The file should be uploaded as a pdf and named: LASTNAME_FIRSTNAME-RefLetter.

 Read about Dan O'Sullivan's experience in the WLI19